zer0k-z/cs2-leaderboard-api-description/README.md

 - CS Rating = ``score >> 15``
 - Data related to ``detailData``:
   - Data is almost a [ScoreLeaderboardData protobuf message](https://github.com/SteamDatabase/Protobufs/blob/a5ca80c0b692dbc379cdb0a25bb7aac05d71180d/csgo/cstrike15_gcmessages.proto#L302-L318).
-Need to add/remove some bytes for some reason though.
+The first bytes is the header, indicating the protobuf length.
   - In ``matchentries``, each tag corresponds to a certain field, see image below.
 Winrate is calculated from the win/draw/loss fields.

   ![](enum.png)